Leonard Fournette: 2018 season

-Fournette injured his hamstring during the season-opening 20–15 victory against the New York Giants.
-He missed the next two games before returning against the New York Jets, where he aggravated the injury and was ruled out indefinitely.
-After missing four more games, he returned against the division rival Indianapolis Colts, rushing for 53 yards and a touchdown with 56 receiving yards and a receiving touchdown as the Jaguars narrowly lost 29–26.
-Against the Buffalo Bills, Fournette had his best game of the season, rushing for 95 yards and two touchdowns.
+Fournette injured his hamstring during the season-opening 20–15 victory over the New York Giants.
+He missed the next two games before returning against the Jets, where he aggravated the injury and was ruled out indefinitely.
+After missing four more games, Fournette returned against the division rival Indianapolis Colts, rushing for 53 yards and a touchdown with 56 receiving yards and a receiving touchdown as the Jaguars lost 29–26.
+Against the Bills, Fournette had his best game of the season, rushing for 95 yards and two touchdowns.
 However, after a Donte Moncrief reception that was initially ruled a touchdown in the third quarter, Fournette got into a fistfight with Bills defender Shaq Lawson as part of a brawl that broke out between the Jaguars and Bills, and the two were subsequently ejected from the game.
 Without Fournette, the Jaguars lost 24–21.
 He was suspended one game the following day for the fight.

-Fournette finished the 2018 season with 439 rushing yards and five rushing touchdowns to go along with 22 receptions for 185 receiving yards and a receiving touchdown.
+Fournette finished the 2018 season with 133 carries for 439 yards and five touchdowns to go along with 22 receptions for 185 yards and a touchdown in eight games and starts.

 2019 season

-During a Week 4 26–24 road victory against the Denver Broncos, Fournette rushed for 225 yards, including an 81-yard rush, marking the first time in a single NFL game where he had over 200 rushing yards.
+During a narrow Week 4 26–24 road victory against the Denver Broncos, Fournette rushed for 225 yards, including an 81-yard rush, marking the first time in a single NFL game where he had over 200 rushing yards.
 In the next game against the Carolina Panthers, he rushed 23 times for 108 yards and his first rushing touchdown of the season in the 34–27 road loss.
-During Week 7 against the Cincinnati Bengals, Fournette finished with 131 rushing yards as the Jaguars won 27–17.
-In Week 12 against the Tennessee Titans, Fournette rushed 24 times for 97 yards and two touchdowns and caught nine passes for 62 yards in the 42–20 loss.
+During Week 7 against the Bengals, Fournette finished with 131 rushing yards as the Jaguars won 27–17.
+During Week 12 against the Tennessee Titans, he rushed 24 times for 97 yards and two touchdowns and caught nine passes for 62 yards in the 42–20 road loss.
 Overall, in the 2019 season, Fournette had 1,152 rushing yards and three rushing touchdowns to go along with 76 receptions for 522 receiving yards.

 On May 1, 2020, the Jaguars declined the fifth-year option on Fournette's contract, which would have made him a free agent in 2021.
-On August 31, 2020, the Jaguars waived Fournette after being unable to trade him.
+On August 31, the Jaguars waived Fournette after being unable to trade him.